T

 • Portable Power Bank

-Useful for keeping devices charged during long days of sightseeing away from power sources.
+Useful for keeping devices charged during long days of sightseeing or when out in nature.

 Miscellaneous